+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-Most cameras focus points don’t extend to the edge of the frame, and the focus points tend to be grouped in the center of the frame.
+Most cameras’ focus points don’t extend to the edge of the frame, and the focus points tend to be grouped in the center of the frame.
 Very few cameras have focus points towards the edge of the frame.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

 With almost any shot, the eyes are the most important aspect.
 If you have a great shot but the eyes are soft and not in focus, then the shot is useless.
-You got to make sure that the eyes are sharp in your photos.
+You have to make sure that the eyes are sharp in your photos.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-The depth of field and the focal length is very important to remember when you are trying to focus.
+The depth of field and the focal length are very important to remember when you are trying to focus.
 The longer the focal length is, the less depth of field you have to work with at a given aperture.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals